 On the Gulf Coast, the GulfCorps program, funded by the RESTORE Act and in partnership with The Nature Conservancy, and local organizations in each of the Gulf states, is helping NOAA to restore degraded coastal habitats there.
 Alabama, Florida, Louisiana, Mississippi and Texas are all benefiting from restoration crews of young adults from local communities.
 GulfCorps participants are trained to restore coastal habitats like wetlands, oyster reefs, rivers and streams, all while gaining job skills that will help with academic or career goals.

-Our other two efforts, both on the West Coast, are focused on training armed service veterans in habitat restoration and restoration effectiveness monitoring.
+Our other efforts, happening on the West Coast, are focused on training uniformed service veterans in habitat restoration and restoration effectiveness monitoring.

 Our veteran and conservation corps initiatives are aligned with NOAA Fisheries’ commitment to partnering with organizations and efforts enhancing ecosystem, community, and economic resiliency around the country.
 These efforts will help sustain valuable fisheries habitat, and provide participants with employable skills to support long-term coastal economies and restoration right where they live.